QuantEcon/imf_2024/wednesday/afternoon/overborrowing.md

 $$

-We see that the planner internalizes the impact of the savings choice $b'$ on the price of nontradable and hence the credit constraint.
+We see that the planner internalizes the impact of the savings choice $b'$ on the price of nontradables and hence the credit constraint.

++++

 ## Markov dynamics